Amon of Judah: Rabbinic literature

-Ahaz suspended the sacrificial worship, Manasseh tore down the altar, Amon made it a place of desolation [covered it with cobwebs]; Ahaz sealed up the scrolls of the Law (Isa. viii.
-16), Manasseh cut out the sacred name, Amon burnt the scrolls altogether [compare Seder Olam, R. xxiv.
+Ahaz suspended the sacrificial worship and sealed the Torah scrolls, Manasseh burned the names of the Lord and tore down the altar, Amon made it a place of desolation [covered it with cobwebs] and burned the Torah scrolls.
 This is derived from the story of the finding of the Book of the Law, II Kings, xxii.
-8]; Ahab permitted incest, Manasseh committed it himself, Amon acted as Nero was said to have done toward his mother Agrippina.
+8]; Ahaz permitted incest, Manasseh committed it with his sister, Amon committed it with his mother, saying to her, I only did this to anger the Creator.
 And yet, out of respect for his son Josiah, Amon's name was not placed on the list of the kings excluded from the world to come.
-A midrashic fragment preserved in the Apostolical Constitutions, ii.
+The sages also explain proverbs 24:30 as follows: I passed by the field of a lazy man, This is Ahaz.
+And the vineyard of a senseless man, this is Manashe.
+And behold, it was all overgrown with thorns, this is Amon.
+And its surface was covered with Nettle, this is Jehoiakim.
+And its stone wall was broken down, this is a reference to Zedekiah, in whose days the temple was destroyed.
+A midrashic fragment preserved in the Apostolic Constitutions, ii.
 23, which appears to follow an account of the repentance of Manasseh according to a lost Jewish apocryphal writing, reads: